lightdock/lightdock-python2.7/docs/2UUY.md

 Inside the <code>swarm_0</code> folder 10 new PDB structures corresponding to the 10 glowworm agents used in the example have been generated.

 For a more complete description of the algorithm as well as different tutorials, please refer to [LightDock](https://lightdock.org/), or check the following references:

-LightDock protocol and the updates to make use of residue restraints have been published in [Oxford Bioinformatics](https://academic.oup.com/bioinformatics) journal.
-Please cite these references if you use LightDock in your research:

 **LightDock: a new multi-scale approach to protein–protein docking**<br>
 [Brian Jiménez-García](http://bjimenezgarcia.com), Jorge Roel-Touris, Miguel Romero-Durana, Miquel Vidal, Daniel Jiménez-González and Juan Fernández-Recio<br>